mike-bailey/CCDC-Scripts/Readme.md

 A collection of cyber security scripts.

 CPVII Scripts
 Please note there's conflicting rules about scripts.
-I'm not liable if you read the rulebook, make any assertions on your own, use them and get disqualified.
+I'm not liable if you read the rulebook, make any assertions on your own, use them and get disqualified based on a different interpretation of the rules.
 The rule is potentially going to clarified/rewritten by the next competition period anyway so it's a non-argument.

 Main Script:
 Turns off User Account Control,